The author's daughter with her first find. Credit: Sara Lindberg

-When my daughter and I set out one afternoon in search of our first hidden treasure, I had no idea that the vibrantly painted ladybug rock we would find would have such a special meaning to us.
+A few years ago, when my daughter and I set out in search of our first hidden treasure, I had no idea that the vibrantly painted ladybug rock we would find would have such special meaning to us.

 Once upon a rock